campcollins/next-hsa/README.md

 4. **View the application in your browser**
    Open your browser and navigate to `http://localhost:3000`.
 If this port is in use, the terminal will show an alternative port number (e.g., `http://localhost:3001`).

-## Project Overview

-Next HSA is a web application that simulates the complete lifecycle of a Health Savings Account (HSA).
-The application provides a simplified experience for managing HSA funds, including account creation, funding through deposits, virtual card issuance, and transaction processing with automatic validation of (simulated) medical expenses based on IRS guidelines.

 ## Key Features